Bibek-Repository/repo-4/README.md

 There are two scope of variable in python.
 The global scope of a variable denotes that the variable retains its value inside and outside of any method.
 The local scope of a variable denotes that the variable retains its value only inside the method.
 If a variable is declared global inside a method as illustrated in code file: Scope.py, the variable retains the value outside the scope of the local method
 The keyword: nonlocal can be used to make the variable retain its value outside the method within another method as shown in code file: scope.py

+Modules in Python:

+It refers to the library of code in python.
+It contains functions which can be used.
+In the file, python_modules.py, movie() method is defined. movie() is called in another file: import.py In import.py, import python_modules.py has been used to import the module. as keyword can be used to rename a module which can be easier to code some of the build in modules are cmath, math, etc.
+A complex number can be represented in two forms: polar form and rectangular form.
+They can be interchanged using polar() method and rect() method in the cmath module. to convert the value from radian to degree, degree() method can be used.
+This method is in math module of the python The variable as a type of complex if the value stored is complex The polar Variable are stored as tuple containing the magnitude and phase Power and Logarithmic Functions: cmath.exp(), for returning the the exponential raised to certain power cmath.log(x,base): returns the log of x to the base cmath.log(x): returns the log of x to the natural base e cmath.log10(x): returns the base 10 log of the variable x cmath.sqrt(x): It returns the square root of the variable x cmath module will return a complex number Trigonometric Functions: cmath.asin(x): returns the arc of sin that is inverse of sine of a variable x cmath.sin(x): returns the sine of a variable x similarly, cosine and tangent function as similar syntax Classification Function: isfinite() returns a true or false if the value in infinite in both real and imaginary part isinf() returns true or false if the value in real and imaginary part is infinite isclose() method returns the closeness of two variables within some tolerance which can be defined as shown in code isnan() returns true if the value is not a number else false cmath.pi It returns the value of Pi
+cmath.e  It returns the value of exponential cmath.tau It returns the value of tau contant
+math.inf  It returns the infinite value which is float('inf')
+cmath.infj It return the infinite imaginary value in complex form
+cmath.nan It returns the not a number value
+cmath.nanj  It returns the not a number value in complex imaginary form.